hbctraining/scRNA-seq_online/activities/day1_polls.md

 1. Which of the following does not contribute to the complexity of scRNA-seq analysis:
     - i. scRNA-seq generates a lot of data
     - i.
 Low depth of sequencing showing zero counts for many genes
-    - i. **Highly expressed genes diluting out the effect of other genes**
+    - i. **Transcripts over-represented in the library due to PCR artifacts**
     - i.
 Temporal changes causing biological variability
     - i.
 Batch effects causing technical variability